-- FairVote’s Elections Rules & Reflective Local Democracy project is analyzing the demographics of elected officeholders against factors such as nonpartisan ballots, at-large elections, timing of elections, and voter eligibility rules to understand which electoral systems correlate to officeholders who are more reflective of their communities.
+- FairVote’s Elections Rules & Reflective Local Democracy project analyzed the demographics of elected officeholders against factors such as nonpartisan ballots, at-large elections, timing of elections, and voter eligibility rules to understand which electoral systems correlate to officeholders who are more reflective of their communities.

 - Projects by Colleen Loper & Ross Peavey and Teresa Purcell & Elisabeth Sullivan explored approaches to leveling the economic playing field for pursuing elected office.

-- Public Leadership Institute (PLI) provides technical support and strategic guidance, facilitate collaboration, and work with the Campaign to develop findings for dissemination to advocates and activists in the field.
+Public Leadership Institute (PLI) provides technical support and strategic guidance, facilitate collaboration, and works with the Campaign to develop findings for dissemination to advocates and activists in the field.